thasso/pyjip/docs/source/tools_and_pipelines.rst

         Suffixes can also be specified, i.e., ``${output|arg(suffix=";")}``

     **ext**
-        The extension filter cuts away file file name extension and can also be applied multiple times.
+        The extension filter cuts away file name extension and can also be applied multiple times.
 Assume your `output` options is set to `my.file.txt`.
 Using ``${output|ext}`` prints ``my.file`` while
         ``${output|ext|ext}`` prints ``my``.
 The ``ext`` filter cuts away the